ni/VireoSDK/CONTRIBUTING.md

 3. On the page that appears, click on the repository switch by your fork to enable it

 ### AppVeyor CI
-1. Go to the [AppVeyor](https://www.appveyor.com/) website and login with the github account associated with your Vireo fork
+1. Go to the [AppVeyor](https://www.appveyor.com/) website and log in with the github account associated with your Vireo fork
 2. At the top of the page, click on "add a new project".
 3. On the page that appears, select your fork.